DeuxHuitHuit/craft-cloudflare-stream/README.md

 craft plugin/install cloudflare-stream
 ```

 3) Add your account id and api token in the settings.
+You can (and should) use env vars.

 4) Create a video stream Field and add it to your Asset data model.